rrra/www/content/about/colophon.md

 a fast and modern static website engine written in the [Go Programming Language](https://golang.org/).

-Most of the content source files for this website are authored in the [Markdown](https://en.wikipedia.org/wiki/Markdown) lightweight markup language (markup with simple unobtrusive syntax).
+The content source files for this website are authored in the [Markdown](https://en.wikipedia.org/wiki/Markdown) lightweight markup language (markup with simple unobtrusive syntax).